ga4gh/vrs/docs/source/appendices/design_decisions.rst

 The most primitive sequence assertion in VRS is the :ref:`Allele` entity.
 Colloquially, the words "allele" and "variant" have similar meanings and they are often used interchangeably.
-However, the VR contributors believe that it is essential to distinguish the *state* of the sequence from the *change between states* of a sequence.
+However, the VR contributors assert that it is essential to distinguish between the *state of* a reference sequence from the *change from* a reference sequence.
 It is imperative that precise terms are used when modelling data.
 Therefore, within VRS, "Allele" refers to a state and "variant" refers to the change from one Allele to another.